Skip to main content

 Again this comprises three main levels.

-Though again each level entails spiritual, affective and cognitive aspects of development, as I am mainly concerned in the present context with the scientific implications of such development, I will concentrate therefore mainly on cognitive and spiritual aspects.
+Though again each level entails spiritual, affective and cognitive aspects of development, as I am mainly concerned in the present context with the scientific implications of such development, I will concentrate therefore on cognitive and spiritual aspects.

 Up to the middle levels, the holistic nature of the unconscious remains confused to a degree with the specific conscious recognition of phenomena.